 Tutti Frutti for Me — Short Story

 "Tutti Frutti for Me" was published in the New Ohio Review.
-It is one of the stories in my upcoming novel Floating in the Neversink.
+It is one of the stories in my novel Floating in the Neversink.

 Tutti Frutti for Me